vijai-veerapandian/slack-integration-with-jenkins/README.md

 ## Slack Application

-Add the `Jenkins` apps into the channel and make sure the channel is created and you're part of the channel member.
+Invite the `Jenkins` apps into the channel using `@Jenkins`. so, that you're part of the channel member.

 ![9](./assets/9.jpg)